Let's pretend a seller says, "Nope, I'm not paying the buyer agent commission."

-So let's say you have a seller that says, “Jim, I watched the news this weekend, and I understand that I don't have to pay a buyer's rep.”
+Let's say you have a seller that says, “Jim, I watched the news this weekend, and I understand that I don't have to pay a buyer's rep.”

-What's going to be your response to that today?
+What will be your response to that?

 But should you choose not to pay a buyer's rep?